Emmotes/ic_spoilers/docs/laurana.md

     "id": 2694,
     "flavour_text": "",
     "description": {
-        "desc": "Laurana gains the Hunter role and Dragon and Monstrosity enemies become her favored foes.
-All Champions deal $(not_buffed amount)% more damage against Dragon and/or Monstrosity enemies for each Hunter Champion in the formation, stacking multiplicatively.
-Additionally, Champions with the Hunter role also count as Laurana's Soldiers."
+        "desc": "Laurana gains the Hunter role.
+Dragons and Monstrosities become her favored foes, allowing Champions to deal $(not_buffed amount)% more damage against them for each Hunter in the formation, stacking multiplicatively.
+Hunters also count as Laurana's Soldiers. "
     },
     "effect_keys": [
         {